Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * We represent detail-orientedness, creativity, and passion.
 * Before using CNC carving, put on safety goggles.
 * Take off the dust plugs, and you will see the USB port.
-* You will make your Snapmaker more versatile, adding the latest rotary module 或者——
+* You will make your Snapmaker more versatile, adding the latest Rotary Module 或者——
 * Adding the latest rotary module, you will make your Snapmaker more versatile.
 * Have you ever wandered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
-* We feel disheartened by this terrible news too.
+* We feel disheartened by this terrible news, too.
 * 2,100 mm

 ### 省略号（...）